-Despite this, as Head of SEO at Kingpin, I have seen many marketing teams plan and manage their PPC and SEO separately, which in my experience can lead to major inefficiencies.
+Despite this, as Head of SEO at The Marketing Practice, I have seen many marketing teams plan and manage their PPC and SEO separately, which in my experience can lead to major inefficiencies.
 A holistic approach to search marketing has a range of positive impacts on site performance, of which I have outlined below...

 What’s the main difference between SEO and PPC?